 USB to serial converters are supported for CW/PTT.
-Interfaces with the FTDI chips
+Interfaces with the FTDI chips like the VScom

-screen or while logging under the View menu.
-USB flash-drives work too.
+logging under the View menu.
+USB sticks work too.
 If you turn on the back-up after entering

-some QSOs, the initial QSOs are also saved to back-up.
+some QSOs, the initial QSOs are also saved.

-25. Windows program shortcuts:
+26. Windows program shortcuts:

-If you drag the .exe to the desktop, GenLog will use the Desktop folder as the startup folder - and
+If you drag the .exe to the desktop, GenLog will use the Desktop folder as the startup folder and

 the logger will not work - cuz none of the supporting datafiles are in the Desktop folder.
 All

 files are in the c:\genlog32 folder (or wherever you installed it).
 Back up top.